marcgg/marcgg.github.com/_posts/2014-10-13-mysql-try-all-indexes-combinations-script.md

 Run your `EXPLAIN`s, your load tests.
 Take time to think about it.

-In the end the results turned out to be a very nice base for discussion with the team and to really quickly testing assumptions.
+In the end the results turned out to be a very nice base for discussion with the team and to really quickly test assumptions.
 We noticed that some indexes we thought that would be used for sure weren’t, investigated that and ended up greatly improving the speed of the query.

 That’s why I’m sharing it now.
 Not for the quick win it could give you, but more because it can spawn interesting conversations or lead you torward a solution you didn’t think of because of the sheer complexity of some queries.